If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you

 - movement analysis

 - supervision and practice skills

 - psychological development

 - practical and theoretical professional developments.

-Registered practitioners can gain a range of clinical experience and may progress by becoming part of a multidisciplinary team, working alongside other kinds of professionals in a range of settings such as hospitals or care homes.
+Once qualified, it's possible to gain a range of clinical experience and progress to becoming part of a multidisciplinary team, working alongside other related professionals in a range of settings such as hospitals or care homes.
 You might start out with a diverse client group and then choose to specialise as your career progresses.

 With several years' experience, it's possible to move into private practice.
 If you want to become self-employed, you'll need to spend time building up your reputation and networking with organisations that may require your services.
-This can include developing a network of contacts in related therapy specialist areas in order to benefit from mutual referrals as well as nurturing relationships in the settings in which they operate.
+This can include developing a network of contacts in related therapy specialist areas in order to benefit from mutual referrals, as well as nurturing relationships in the settings in which they operate.

-Experienced dance movement psychotherapists may go on to work as consultants, provide support to a variety of organisations or develop a management career leading other arts therapists.
+Experienced dance movement psychotherapists may go on to work as consultants or develop a management career leading other arts therapists.

 It's also possible to move into training and provide clinical supervision to less experienced therapists, or into a career in teaching on one of the Masters courses or research.